gavinlyonsrepo/ST7789_LTSM/README.md

 This library requires the Arduino library 'display16_LTSM' as a dependency. display16_LTSM library contains the graphics, bitmaps, and font methods as well as font data and bitmap test data.
-Its also where the user sets options(debug, advanced graphics and frame buffer mode). 'display16_LTSM' is also written by Author of this library.
+Its also where the user sets options(debug, advanced graphics and frame buffer mode). 'display16_LTSM' is also written by author of this library.
 When you install 'ST7789_LTSM' with Arduino IDE.
 It should install 'display16_LTSM' as well after a prompt, if it does not you have to install it same way as 'ST7789_LTSM'.
 The 'display16_LTSM' project and readme is at [URL github link](https://github.com/gavinlyonsrepo/display16_LTSM)